cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 Returns Internal object (all capabilities of External object described above) to make internal HTTP requests on secured connection.
 URLs passed to Internal object methods are prepended with context path: `/console`.
+To all requests the following headers are added:
-'Authentication-Token' header with current token value is added to all requests.
+- 'Authentication-Token' header with current token value taken from cookie,
+- 'tenant' header with current selected tenant name.

 #### getManager()